A Cluster Expansion and the Decay of Correlations of the 1D Long-Range Ising Model at Low Temperatures: Acknowledgements

 \section{Acknowledgements}

 RB was supported by CNPq grants 311658/2025-3 and 407527/2025-7.
-HC was supported by CAPES grant 160295/2024-6.
-We would like to thank Lucas Affonso, Jo\~ao Maia, Pierre Picco and Kelvyn Welsch for many discussions about the long-range Ising model, the contour and cluster expansion arguments employed in studying it.
+This study was financed in part by the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior - Brasil (CAPES) - Finance Code 001.
+HC was supported by CAPES grant 160295/2024-6 and by CNPq grant 140800/2022-0.
+We would like to thank Lucas Affonso, Jo\~ao Maia, Pierre Picco, and Kelvyn Welsch for many discussions about the long-range Ising model, and the contours and cluster expansion arguments employed in studying it.
 Without their extensive prior work, this paper would not have been possible.